Upcoming events

 Virtual from 3:00-5:00 PM

-This is a virtual meeting.
+This virtual meeting is co-convened by Barbara Cristy and Jill Penaloza.
 You will receive the Zoom meeting link after you have registered.

 All registrants will get the Zoom Meeting Link emailed to them.